What’s Stopping You From Breaking Into Finance and Advancing Within the Industry?

 Despite his handicap, he outwitted Ivy Leaguers in the recruiting process and broke into investment banking – where he worked with a range of eccentric Internet CEOs while indulging in $30 daily dinner gluttony.

-Once he got tired of the food and wanted to go to sleep before 4 AM on a regular basis, he moved into the corporate development department of a large Internet company, where he has focused on M&A, business development, and expansion into China.
+Once he got tired of the food and wanted to go to sleep before 4 AM on a regular basis, he moved into corporate development at a large Internet company, and then technology-focused private equity at a middle-market fund.

-Mergers & Inquisitions has over 50,000 subscribers and over 200,000 unique visitors per month, and has been featured on sites and in publications such as The Wall Street Journal, Private Equity Hub, eFinancialCareers, and Dealbreaker.
+Mergers & Inquisitions has over 100,000 email subscribers and over 500,000 visitors per month, and has been featured in publications such as The Wall Street Journal, Private Equity Hub, eFinancialCareers, Dealbreaker, Business Insider, and Forbes.

 Have you signed up for free updates yet?